Failed experiment or blood and guts classic? Remembering Paramount’s initial punt at a marquee killer

 It’s unlikely that Paramount expected anything close to the $59,800,000 Friday the 13th raked in the previous year, $59,300,000 of which was profit, but with an increased budget of $2,300,000 they were no doubt expecting a lot more than the $5,700,000 it managed, which, compared to the likes of Prom Night ($14,700,000), Maniac ($10,000,000), and even Terror Train ($8,000,000), movies that arrived in theatres during the same period, was considered a huge disappointment for a production company who were sitting at the top of the slasher tree only months prior.

 Despite its commercial shortcomings, My Bloody Valentine is superior to much of what the sub-genre has to offer, not only in its ability to appease gore hounds with its infamously violent set-pieces, but thanks to its unique location, stifling mood, general aesthetics and a dash of social commentary that wasn’t standard practice for blood and guts productions of its ilk.
-The film’s writer, John Beaird, described My Bloody Valentine as “The Deer Hunter of horror films,” and though that may seem like a lofty comparison, he’s not far off the mark.
+The film’s writer, John Beaird, described My Bloody Valentine as “The Deer Hunter of horror films.”
+That may seem like a lofty comparison, but he’s not that far off the mark.

 Speaking on his audio broadcast The Night Time Podcast, Halifax resident Jordan Bonaparte would explain, “The script called for a mining town and it needed to be in a town that had seen better days and Sydney Mines, at that time, was going through tough times… There were mine closures, the economy was poor and people were losing their jobs — it had a drab vibe, so it was perfect for what they were looking for and they loved how rundown, rough and dangerous it was.”

-There’s a chance this affected the movie’s box office clout even further.
-Horror fans weren’t necessarily aware of cuts back then, but the fact that the hugely popular horror fanzine, Fangoria, had printed stills of the movie’s footage prior to its release, giving fans a peek at what, for an incredible 28 years, they would never see in live action, no doubt reached a core section of the film’s demographic.
-The missing gore would become something of an obsession for genre fans.
-Paramount refused to release the footage, and only when Lionsgate acquired the rights for a 2009 release did it see the light of day.
+There’s a chance that this affected the movie’s box office clout to some extent.
+Horror fans weren’t necessarily aware of cuts back then, but the fact that the hugely popular horror fanzine Fangoria had printed stills of the movie’s footage prior to its release, giving fans a peek at what, for an incredible 28 years, they would never see in live action, no doubt reached a core section of the film’s demographic.
+The missing gore became something of an obsession for genre fans, Paramount, who would become infamous for self-censorship as the Friday the 13th series stumbled forth, refusing to release the footage as the years fell by.
+Only when Lionsgate acquired the rights for a 2009 release did fans get to see My Bloody Valentine in a way that was much closer to its original, intended form.

 Paramount’s hard-line approach was due to the negative attention Friday the 13th received a year prior, but also because of the recent death of Beatles icon John Lennon, whose murder in December 1980 triggered a major backlash against violence in movies.
-Unfortunately, the original negative was either beyond repair or had long since disappeared, which meant that the missing footage was sourced from a 35mm print in Dunning’s storage facility.
+Unfortunately, the original negative was either beyond repair or had long since disappeared, which meant that the missing footage was sourced from a 35mm print taken from Dunning’s storage facility.
 For those of you who have seen the 2009 release, it’s hugely noticeable.
 In fact, the inserted footage stands out so much you know exactly when each murder is coming.
 It’s a bit of a killer suspense-wise, but other than that I find the inserts rather charming.
 Not only does the grainy quality bleed with low-budget authenticity, it acts as a stark reminder of one of the most notorious periods in horror cinema.
+It’s a truly daunting experience aesthetically.

-The movie’s kills, in their uncut form, were absolutely gruesome for the time, and in terms of variety My Bloody Valentine is tough to top.
+The movie’s kills, in their uncut form, were absolutely gruesome for the time, but its the sheer creative variety of those deaths that makes My Bloody Valentine a tough one to top.
 How many slashers give you a pensioner frazzled in a tumble dryer, human hearts cut out and boiled, a decapitation by hanging, a pick axe through the chin and out through the eyeball, and a protracted nail gun attack?
 There are even moments of cannibalism to feast upon.
-There’s a reason why Quentin Tarantino cited the film as his all-time favourite slasher, and I’m tempted to agree with him.
+There’s a reason why Quentin Tarantino cited the film as his all-time favourite slasher, and quite frankly I’m tempted to agree with him.
 If you’re new to the genre and want to finally see what all the fuss is about, there’s no better place to start.

 Another thing I love is the movie’s backstory, one told by a local bartender who hams it up to delirious levels as the Hitchcockian harbinger of death.
 As the character so ominously spells out, there hasn’t been a Valentine’s dance in the Sydney Mines for twenty years, not since a group of workers were buried alive following an explosion.
 A year later, the one remaining survivor, Harry Warden, returned from a spell at a mental asylum and took revenge on those he deemed responsible, cutting out their hearts and placing them inside heart-shaped candy boxes.
 Harry left a note, a warning that if the dance were ever to be held again, he would come back and slaughter everyone involved, and as folklore has it, every February 14th he returns to haunt the town’s smog-ridden shadows.
 This is the first year since the atrocity that the traditional dance is set to go ahead, but when dear old community stalwart Mabel turns up dead and looking like fried chicken, plans change.
 The fact that Chief Newby (Don Francks) neglects to reveal the nature of Mabel’s death in a move that spells out the fate of an entire generation may shed some light on why Harry has never been captured.
 I’m yet to witness a slasher sheriff who hasn’t directly contributed to a cast’s downfall.